zhangz/measureitdotnet/README.md

+# Measure It
-# A tool for measuring micro benchmarks in dot net.
+A tool for measuring micro benchmarks in dot net.
 Imported from http://measureitdotnet.codeplex.com/